trezona-lecomte/resume/README.md

 that motivate you to do something silly like copying from this site.
 Fair warning, enough said!

+### Why I used Rails ###
-This site was built with Ruby on Rails which was, although overkill for such a project, the logical choice given that Powershop use Ruby on Rails.
-Although I haven't needed to implement any models, This site at least serves to demonstrate a basic understanding of the rails project structure, middleware stack, routing (again very basic with no resourceful routing), dependency management tool (bundle), views with emedded ruby, and the rails asset pipeline.
+This site was built with Ruby on Rails which was, although overkill for such a project, the logical choice given that Powershop uses Ruby on Rails.
+Although I haven't chosen to implement any models (this is essentially a VC application), this site does at least serve to demonstrate a basic understanding of the rails project structure, middleware stack, routing (again very basic, with no resourceful routes), dependency management (bundle), views with emedded ruby, and the rails asset pipeline.
+Obviously some peripheral knowledge is also demonstrated, such as basic use of git, html, css, and deployment to heroku.

+### Wishlist ###
+As this project is really quite simple I won't bother listing all the things it would do well to have.
+The most notable improvement is that in hindsight I really would have liked to store the static pages as objects and implement key-based cache expiration, thus improving performance.

+Thanks for reading!

 [powershop-link]: http://www.powershop.com